lingtalfi/nullos-admin/doc/documentation-map.md

             - the "Configure" page
             - the "Crud Generators" page
             - the "Reset" page
-            - Hide the QuickStart section on the left menu
+            - hide the Quickstart section on the left menu

     - core concepts
         - local vs distant website